cloudblog004/fantasticfoodies/content/en/posts/1207-how-to-make-favorite-quick-pot-pies.md

 recipeinstructions:
 - "Mix soup and veggies in a pot on Med Low heat to warm."
 - "Cut up chicken and add to soup/veggie mix."
 - "Flatten individual biscuits an place into a greased/sprayed large muffin tin.
-The biscuits need to be flattened enough to cover the sides and bottom, forming a &#34;cup.&#34;"
+The biscuits need to be flattened enough to cover the sides and bottom, forming a *cup.*"
 - "Spoon mixture into biscuit cups and bake at temp and time listed on biscuit tube...minus 2 minutes."
 - "Ready to serve and ENJOY!"
 categories: